 When collecting data relating to the unfolding of an internationalization process, it needs to be rich and updated over time in order to present the effectuation process under scrutiny in a trustworthy manner (Lincoln & Guba 1985).
-This is why this approach has been chosen in order to obtain access to required data along a timeline, and in a sufficiently rich manner.
+This is why this approach has been selected in order to obtain access to required data along a timeline, and in a sufficiently rich manner.

-By aligning the network approach with the effectuation perspective the method rests on how a specific internationalization process and upcoming situational occurrences confront managers in particular (Sarasvathy et al. 2014) (Fig. 2.).
+The network approach offers a perspective through which we aim to understand SME-internationalization from an emerging market (Johanson & Mattsson 1988, Johanson & Vahlne 2009, Chetty et al. 2015).
+This view is supplemented with the effectuation approach to internationalization, i.e. how a specific internationalization process and upcoming situational occurrences confront managers in particular (Sarasvathy et al. 2014) (Fig. 2.).
 The network approach adds a dynamic element in order to understand change based on the ARA model through evolving network structures in space across nations and locations.
 The effectuation approach in turn takes the managerial issues facing decision makers in SME firms into consideration.
-By studying internationalization from both these angles it may be possible to understand this process more vividly and explicitly in its actual real-life setting.
+By studying a internationalization from both these angles it may be possible to understand this process more explicitly in its actual real-life setting.